abav14/gap/README.md

     equal: ['source']
 ~~~

 This is a sample alertmanager.yml.
 In this rules inhibition is done.
-If a 'Critical' alert is fired then 'Error' and 'Warning' will not be fired if they have same source match in rules.yml.
+If a 'Critical' alert is fired then 'Error' and 'Warning' will not be fired if they have same 'source' label match in rules.yml.

 To check alerts go to http://<node2_ip>:9093.
 This type of alerts can be seen.

 ![Screenshot (97)](https://user-images.githubusercontent.com/28900470/118823068-509e5d00-b8d6-11eb-9b05-96d94936131b.png)